 Keenetic routers can operate in the main Router Mode and in an additional preset mode, where they connect to the Main Router to expand an existing Wi-Fi network.

-Extender mode combines all additional modes — Repeater, Access Point, Adapter.
+Extender Mode combines all the previously used modes — Repeater, Access Point, Adapter.

 Depending on the connection (via cable or Wi-Fi), Keenetic will automatically detect the required mode.
-If the Extender is connected to the main router via Ethernet cable, the 'AP' mode is used, if the Extender is connected via Wi-Fi — 'Repeater' mode.
+If the Extender is connected to the Main Router via an Ethernet cable, the Access Point Mode is used, if the Extender is connected via Wi-Fi — Repeater Mode.

-There is a different procedure for switching on additional modes of operation on different models.
+There is a different procedure for switching to additional operating modes on different models.

-Some models of Keenetic routers are equipped with a physical mode selector on the case.
+Some models of Keenetic routers are equipped with a physical mode switch on the case.

 NOTE: Important!
-There is no possibility to change the mode of operation in the web interface for models with a physical mode selector on the case.
-The mode can only be selected on these models using the mode selector.
+There is no possibility to change the operating mode in the web interface for models with a physical mode switch on the case.
+The mode can only be selected on these models using the mode switch.

-On models with 2-position operating mode selector A/B, set the selector to position B. The selector is located on the side panel of the router.
+On models with a 2-position operating mode switch, set it to position 'B'.
+The switch is located on the side panel of the router.

-If the router is equipped with a 4-position operating mode selector (at the back of the case), move the selector to the position according to the desired mode.
+If the router is equipped with a 4-position operating mode switch (on the back panel), move the switch to the position according to the desired mode.

-In other models, the modes of operation are selected in the web interface on the 'General system settings' page.
-Click on 'Change operation mode'.
+In other models, the operating modes are selected in the web interface on the 'General system settings' page.
+Click on 'Change operating mode'.